faisal-alrajhi/learning-log/README.md

 # learning-log
-My name is Faisal Alrajhi and I'm currently a Data Analyst @ SAB and an incoming MSAI student in Northeastern This repo is my daily learning log on the road to Generative AI
+My name is Faisal Alrajhi and I'm an incoming MSAI student from Northeastern.
+This repo is my daily learning log on the road to Generative AI.